Share this Post

 Over 80 000 Australians are recipients of Home Care Packages, with this number set to increase to 140,000 over the next 5-7 years.

-From February 27 this year, consumers finally have the freedom to shop around for the best deal when it comes to using their home care package.
+From February 27, 2017, consumers finally have the freedom to shop around for the best deal when it comes to using their home care package.

 But what is a good deal and how do you know when you’re getting one?